Skip to content

 What does this thing do?

-It's a Visual Studio Code extension developed to integrate a command-like UI with The Macroassembler AS.
+MDE is a Visual Studio Code extension developed to integrate a cross-platform UI with The Macroassembler AS.

 The purpose of this extension is primarily for Sega Mega Drive homebrew development.
 It also supports Sonic Disassemblies and aims to bring a familiar UI to fellow Sonic ROM hackers.